meta pixel code

 Perhaps the most important thing to do following an arrest for any crime is to seek legal counsel.
 This doesn’t just mean seeking out a lawyer but seeking out a criminal defense lawyer and getting their assistance before you do absolutely anything.
 Law enforcement may give you the impression that cooperation will expedite your release from jail.
 Do not try to talk yourself out of your arrest or make any decisions until you talk to a lawyer that can give you advice on what your next move should be.

-North Dakota Statute of Limitations
+North Dakota Statute Of Limitations

 North Dakota law requires that criminal charges be brought within a certain amount of time after the alleged offense was committed.
 Generally, this period of time is three years when the alleged offense is a felony.